 Let history come to life for your kids!

 Are you looking for a fun field trip?
 Bring your kids to Millard's Crossing, where history comes alive.
-As experiential learning is a key component in understanding and retaining information, your students will not only see structures from the 1800s, they will handle artifacts and tools used over a century ago!
+As experiential learning is a key component in understanding and retaining information, your students will not only see structures from the 1800s, but they will also handle artifacts and tools used over a century ago!

-Experience a school lesson in our one-room school house, where the children will don hats and bonnets as they learn from "cautionary tales" and write lessons with real quill pens.
+Experience a school lesson in our one-room schoolhouse, where the children will don hats and bonnets as they learn from "cautionary tales" and write lessons with real quill pens.

 Children will need to do their "chores" such as drawing water from the well, washing the laundry, rebuilding a fence, push plowing and planting, or shelling and grinding corn.
 If the children are a little older, they may make rope, help make candles, learn about textiles and natural dyes, make paper, card wool, or make butter from cream.